 - Building self-driving concepts for public roads.
 The UK company Wayve has successfully tested their imitation learning and reinforcement learning algorithms for self-driving cars on public roads in the UK, with no driving rules being hand-coded.
 Their autonomous platform was built and tested on the fully electric Jaguar I-PACE SUV.

 Despite all the challenges and concerns, 55% of Americans believe that by 2029, most cars will be able to drive themselves.
-We believe that improvements in AI and machine learning algorithms – whether the result of supervised or unsupervised learning models – will definitely contribute to the successful future of autonomous driving.
+We believe that improvements in deep learning for self-driving cars, AI and machine learning algorithms – whether the result of supervised or unsupervised learning models – will definitely contribute to the successful future of autonomous driving.

-Contact our automotive experts at Intellias to discover more about the practical applications of unsupervised learning algorithms in autonomous vehicles.
+Contact our automotive experts at Intellias to discover more about the practical applications of deep learning for self-driving cars and unsupervised learning algorithms in autonomous vehicles.